Hola sweet spunkarellas

 4.

 Every single mama, father and baby is different.
 We are all doing the best we can.
 Let’s cultivate a judgement-free zone.
 I read somewhere this morning (at 3am) that we were the perfect parents until we had children.
 That made me laugh so hard that I nearly woke up Chris who was trying to get a little sleep for the night.
 My goodness, I really WAS the perfect parent before I was one.
-I remember the first time Ostara cried on the second day of her life, and I felt a bit heartbroken… That somehow I couldn’t keep her world so pure that she didn’t need to cry.
+I remember the first time our little mermaid cried on the second day of her life, and I felt a bit heartbroken… That somehow I couldn’t keep her world so pure that she didn’t need to cry.
 That was the moment I started shedding my Perfect Parent Cloak.

 5.